Urns with Multiple Drawings and Graph-Based Interaction: Urn Process and Reinforcement Schemes

-\begin{enumerate} \item Self-reinforcement: each urn reinforces itself. \item Neighbour-reinforcement: each urn reinforces its neighbours in the graph. \item Self and neighbour-reinforcement: each urn reinforces itself as well as its neighbours. \end{enumerate} Two types of reinforcement schemes are studied. \begin{enumerate} \item P\'olya-type reinforcement scheme: each colour reinforces itself.
+\begin{enumerate}[(i)] \item Self reinforcement: each urn reinforces itself. \item Neighbour reinforcement: each urn reinforces its neighbours in the graph. \item Self and neighbour reinforcement: each urn reinforces itself as well as its neighbours. \end{enumerate} Further, two types of reinforcement schemes are studied. \begin{enumerate} \item P\'olya-type reinforcement scheme: each colour reinforces itself.
 That is, for every ball of colour white in the sample, $C$ balls of the same colour are reinforced. \item Friedman-type reinforcement scheme: each colour reinforces the opposite colour, and not itself.
-That is, for every ball of colour white in the sample, $C$ balls of black colour are reinforced. \end{enumerate} Note that due to the multiple drawing aspect of sampling, the replacement matrix of the P\'olya-type reinforcement described above is not a diagonal matrix as in the classical P\'olya urn model.
-The above terminology is consistent with \cite{MR2203815,MR3126664} where multiple drawing urn models have been studied.
+That is, for every ball of colour white in the sample, $C$ balls of black colour are reinforced. \end{enumerate}

 \